samer-alhalabi/Scraping-Dynamic-Web-Pages-with-Selenium/README.md

 ## Case 1: Scrape stocks data from CNN US market Webpage and then send email with results to your inbox
+Let's say you monitor stocks everyday and you want to check the day closing results by end of day and want it to be sent to your email.
+This script will do just this.

 ##### The script will scrape data from this webpage
 ![image](images/cnn_us_markets.jpg)